skzppr/skyprmc/README.md

 # SkyprMC
-Repository to store all type of modpacks for my Minecraft servers.
+This is where all my modpacks will be, anyone is able to use them for personal/server use!!

 [Click here](https://github.com/skzppr/smp/releases) to access my released modpacks!

-[Join](https://discord.gg/sBgVZBQtXY) the Discord server to join the server! :D
+[Join](https://discord.gg/sBgVZBQtXY) the Discord to join my minecraft server! :D